London Contemporary Orchestra: Overview

 LCO's inaugural 2008 season featured music by Mark-Anthony Turnage, Kaija Saariaho, Thomas Adès, Iannis Xenakis, Simon Holt, Roberto Carnevale, Olivier Messiaen, Radiohead's Jonny Greenwood, and new works by young composers Emily Hall, Colin Alexander and Jonathan Cole.
 In May 2009 the LCO collaborated with experimental electronic duo Matmos and composer Anna Meredith for a series of performances at Shoreditch warehouse Village Underground.

-In January 2010 LCO appeared at the Roundhouse as part of contemporary music festival 'Reverb', performing works by Steve Reich, John Cage, Biosphere and the world premiere of Shiva Feshareki's turntable concerto "TTKonzert".
+In January 2010, LCO appeared at the Roundhouse as part of contemporary music festival 'Reverb', performing works by Steve Reich, John Cage, Biosphere and the world premiere of Shiva Feshareki's turntable concerto "TTKonzert".
 LCO made its debut at the Spitalfields Music Summer Festival in June 2010 and at Aldeburgh Music's 'Faster Than Sound' in May 2010.
 In October 2010, the Roundhouse staged three screenings of Metropolis (restored version), with Gottfried Huppertz's original score performed live by the LCO.
 Later that year, the LCO gave a performance of Frank Zappa's "The Yellow Shark" as part of the Roundhouse's 'Frank Zappa – 70th Birthday Celebration'.

-In 2011 LCO returned to the Roundhouse to collaborate with Ron Arad on 'Curtain Call'.
+In 2011, LCO returned to the Roundhouse to collaborate with Ron Arad on 'Curtain Call'.
 LCO staged its first 'LCO Soloists' project at The Old Vic Tunnels in May 2011.
 In March 2012, the LCO performed works by Xenakis, Gabriel Prokofiev, Jonny Greenwood and Vivier to a capacity audience of 1,200 as part of 'Reverb 2012' at the Roundhouse.
 LCO made its Southbank Centre debut in 2012 closing Meltdown Festival (curated by Antony Hegarty) with a performance of William Basinski's "The Disintegration Loops".

-In 2013 LCO performed in the abandoned Aldwych underground station, 350 ft underground, Claude Vivier's Glaubst du an die Unsterblichkeit der Seele ('Do You Believe in the Immortality of the Soul?').
+In 2013, LCO performed in the abandoned Aldwych underground station, 350 ft underground, Claude Vivier's Glaubst du an die Unsterblichkeit der Seele ('Do You Believe in the Immortality of the Soul?').
 LCO was the winner of the Ensemble category in 2015 at the Royal Philharmonic Society Music Awards.

-In 2018 London Contemporary Orchestra featured in Thom Yorke's first feature film score, Suspiria.
+In 2018, London Contemporary Orchestra featured in Thom Yorke's first feature film score, Suspiria.
 Suspiria was nominated for Best Song Written for Visual Media at the 62nd Annual Grammy Awards.
 In 2019 LCO collaborated with composer Jed Kurzel on a number of film projects including The Mustang, Seberg and in 2020 on True History of The Kelly Gang.

-In January 2022 performed 24, a continuous 24-hour long concert at the Barbican Centre.
+In January 2022, it performed 24, a continuous 24-hour long concert at the Barbican Centre.
 This included performances from electronic musicians KMRU, Actress, and Powell, plus works by John Cage, Éliane Radigue, Mica Levi, Alvin Lucier, Michael Gordon and James Tenney.
-Morton Feldman’s String Quartet No 2 was also performed.
+Morton Feldman's String Quartet No 2 was also performed.
 Visuals were designed by projection mapping artist László Zsolt Bordos.